rishabhgoel0213/ResearchTree/examples/parameter_golf/README.md

 ## TreeGit Wiring

-Run TreeGit from inside the vendored `src/` tree and point it at the configs in this directory:
+Run TreeGit from inside `src/` and point it at the configs in this directory:

 ```bash
 cd examples/parameter_golf/src